-Our story begins in 2014 when, in an unprecedented move, a concerned State Government engaged a leading Indian private sector bank to prepare a roadmap for tourism in the most unexpected of places – the largest river delta in the world – to attract global tourists to this UNESCO World Heritage site while maintaining its fragile ecological and environmenal balance.
+Our story begins in 2014 when, in an unprecedented move, a concerned State Government engaged a leading Indian private sector bank to prepare a roadmap for tourism in the most unexpected of places – Sundarban, the largest river delta in the world – to attract global tourists to the UNESCO World Heritage & Ramsar Site while maintaining its fragile ecological and environmenal balance.

 Though the unique beauty and challenges of this region have been documented extensively, the books, articles, documentaries that we devoured before our initial visits as curious tourists did not prepare us for the mesmerising panoramas, abundance of flora and fauna and above all, human fortitude in the face of man-animal conflict.
 We were drawn back, again and again, to one of the most amazing places on earth and it changed us, little by little, till our curiousity turned to passion.
 To quote Mr. E.B.
 White (author of Stuart Little), “we have been torn every day between the desire to improve the world and a desire to enjoy the world”.

-In July 2018 we got off the ground through our first intervention in Harimitti, an early stage startup focussed in bringing farming to urban households in an innovative manner that attempts to improve livelihood options of the rural partner while addressing the needs of the urban consumer.
+July 2018 – December 2019 saw our first intervention in an early-stage urban farming start-up focussed on bringing rooftop farming to urban households in an innovative manner that attempts to improve livelihood options of the rural partner while addressing the needs of the urban consumer.